zlxlty/Islandr/README.md

 **TODO**
 Sky:
+- [ ] Show to day on calender
+- [ ] Show empty if their is no activity on that day
 - [ ] Unread message highlight
 - [ ] Account page redesign
 - [ ] Team profile page redesign